Offroadcode/Umbraco-Bulk-Edit/README.md

 An [Umbraco](https://umbraco.com/) package for the bulk editing and reporting of content.
 This allows you to update a field on multiple content items in one place/screen at once, think about how you want to increase stock levels on products after a delivery of new stock for instance.
 Now you can do it in one place.

-Have paging built in so you can update a senible about of content in one go.
+Have paging built in so you can update a sensible amount of content in one go.

 Export content too!
 Ever had a client say "it would be great if we could get this out as a spreadsheet" well...now you can.
 PLEASE NOTE: export only allows certain fields (ie the useful ones that you might want in a spreadsheet so no JSON blobs) which currently are boolean, string or HtmlString.
 You can add more in the config file, have a dig around if so.